axnsan12/drf-yasg/docs/index.rst

-.. drf-yasg documentation master file, created by sphinx-quickstart on Sun Dec 10 15:20:34 2017.
+.. drf-yasg2 documentation master file, created by sphinx-quickstart on Sun Dec 10 15:20:34 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-drf-yasg
+drf-yasg2
 ===========

 .. toctree::